 Having a baby is one of the most exciting times in a woman’s life.
 This is when a mommy to-be is flooded with many thoughts and emotions.
 The time in her life when she feels enormous joy, but she is also riddled with apprehensions.
 Meanwhile, her body is also going through many changes that affect your mood at the drop of a hat; you might just get upset and anxious for no reason and that’s all right.

 You fight many self-doubting thoughts: Will I be a good mother?
 Am I eating right?
 Am I doing everything to keep my baby healthy?
 So for all the first-time mommies, let me give you the same advise my mom gave me: Relax and trust your instinct when it comes to you and your baby.
 And to help you deal with the anxiety and nervousness that come with being pregnant, daily exercise is key.
-Physical activity helps you calm those nerves and yoga is very beneficial for your baby.
+Physical activity helps you calm those nerves, yoga is very beneficial for your baby and it is yet of the best health tips for pregnant ladies.
 So, here are some yoga asanas for pregnant women that help you glide through each trimester.

 Pregnancy is divided into three trimesters, roughly approximating specific developmental stages of the baby.
 The first 12 weeks of pregnancy form the first trimester.
 It is the time when your baby is still an embryo and the body is working overtime to keep it safe in the womb.

 Yoga is a great way to deal with the discomfort that comes with pregnancy and while light exercises and asanas are recommended, do consult a doctor before doing any form of workout.

 Before you begin any exercise, keep the following things in mind.